 Industry standards for design fees range from 12-30% of project costs.
-However, I don’t work on a percentage basis, I work on an as-needed basis.
-So your costs depend on the scope of your project and your availability to take part in your renovation.
-How much legwork can you realistically do?
-If your job requires you to work 50 hours or more a week, you will need someone to manage your renovation for you.
+However, I don’t work on a percentage or mark-up basis, I work on an as-needed basis.
+So your costs depend on the scope of your project and your availability to participate in your renovation.
+How much legwork can you realistically handle?
+If your job requires you to work 50 hours or more each week, you’ll likely prefer professional project management.

 There are four phases to the design process: